-Do you have a small standard cell (< 10 transistors*) with performance values that don't need to meet specific targets?
+Do you have a small set of standard cells (combined number of transistors* < 100,000) with performance values that don't need to meet specific targets?

-If so, I will come to your company site and, for only $2,031 (less than what you would pay an undergraduate intern), reduce the average scaled variability of such performance measures by 20% or more in less than a month, without increasing the cell transistor area by more than 10%.
+If so, I will come to your company site and, for only $32,416, reduce the average scaled variability of such performance measures by 20% or more in less than a month, without increasing the cell transistor area by more than 10%, and without adversely affecting their parametric yield.
 By "reduce the average scaled variability of such performance measures by 20%", I mean that, at the of the month: (sum of (sigma/sigma0))/n < 0.8, where:

 * n is the number of performance measures that don't need to meet a specific target to the

 * sigma0 is the standard deviation of any such performance measure before our optimization

 * sigma is the standard deviation of the same such performance measure after our optimization